ENGAGE

 As you can imagine, ocean water that is cold enough to freeze is going to be relatively dense to begin with.
 Adding more salt to the freezing water makes it even more so.

-ect of chilling and adding salt makes water in polar regions so dense that it sinks to the bottom of the ocean in a huge slow moving current that can take many years to resurface.
+This combined effect of chilling and adding salt makes water in polar regions so dense that it sinks to the bottom of the ocean in a huge slow moving current that can take many years to resurface.
 But when it does, these cold water masses are charged with concentrated nutrients and dissolved gases that drive the ocean food web from the bottom up, so to speak.

 EXPLORE